CTF-handbooks/ctf-handbooks.github.io/Writerside/topics/Making-a-Map-for-Capture-the-Flag.md

   >  ```
   >  ![Map Treasures](map_treasures.png)

-* The `Skybox` is an image of a sky that will replace the default Minetest sky when players play your map.
-You can leave this as `none` to use the default Minetest sky or select one of the skyboxes.
+* The `Skybox` is an image of a sky that will replace the default sky when players play your map.
+You can leave this as `none` to use the default sky or select one of the skyboxes.
 You can also add custom skyboxes. ([***WIP***](https://github.com/CTF-handbooks/ctf-handbooks.github.io/issues/9))

   ![Skyboxes](skyboxes.png)